Tony Kubek: MSG Network and retirement

 Kubek added, "I want to go home and spend more time with my family.
 They deserve it more than anyone.
 I don't need that ego stuff.
 I feel sorry for those who do."
-Kubek's resignation coincided with the bitter strike that wound up cancelling the World Series in 1994.
 In a 2008 New York Times article, Kubek claimed not to have seen a major league game since his retirement from broadcasting.

 Kubek lives in Appleton, Wisconsin, and is a supporter of the Fox Valley Lutheran High School and its baseball team.
 The National Polish-American Sports Hall of Fame on June 20, 2019, named its inaugural Excellence in Media Award the Tony Kubek Award and Adrian Wojnarowski of ESPN was honored.

 Ford C. Frick Award

 On December 22, 2008, Tony Kubek was named the recipient of the 2009 Ford C. Frick Award, an honor bestowed on broadcasters by the Baseball Hall of Fame.

 Kubek was selected for the honor by a committee of 15 prior Frick Award winners and five broadcast historians and columnists.
 He became the first Frick Award winner whose broadcast career was solely in television, and the first to have called games for a Canadian team, the Toronto Blue Jays, from 1977 to 1989.

 In that regard he was named to the Canadian Baseball Hall of Fame, in St. Marys, Ontario, in the Class of 2016.